 Safety members assigned to patrol and court service operations who are required to wear the standard Class A field uniform outlined in Section 5.405 may not wear the load bearing vest.
+Members assigned to duties which do not require the Class A field uniform may wear a personally-owned load bearing vest so long as it meets the above requirements.

-5.625.
-Handcuffs
+5.625 Handcuffs